Apple Pay FAQs

 Is it secure, and how does Apple protect my card account information?

 You authorize the payment using iPhone’s “TouchID” fingerprint scan.
-Also, Apple uses the bank card industry “tokenization” technology to transmit a unique digital token, rather than your account details, to authorize the transaction.
+What's more, Apple uses the bank card industry “tokenization” technology to transmit a unique digital token, rather than your account details, to authorize the transaction.
 Since your account details are not used, they cannot easily be stolen.

 What will cardholders need in order to use Apple Pay?